 Michaela Lamdan holds a bachelor’s degree in education and a master's degree in urban design from the department of architecture at the Bezalel Academy of Arts and Design.
 Prior to joining the Mandel School for Educational Leadership, Michaela taught writing in the departments of architecture and external studies at Bezalel, developed cultural-poetry events for the municipalities of Jerusalem and Tel Aviv, and prepared students for matriculation at the Ankori High School and Ort Jerusalem.
 In addition to her poetry – which has won two awards – Michaela has extensive experience in teaching literature and creative writing, text editing, and leading cultural initiatives.
 Her responsibilities at the Mandel School for Educational Leadership include developing written products from her work in curricular and pedagogical development and integrating those products into the teaching and learning culture of the School and the Mandel community.

 Prior to joining the Mandel Foundation in 2000, Rachela Levanon was a teacher in the Keshet School in East Talpiot.
 She is a graduate of the David Yellin College of Education and is a certified life coach.
-Beyond the work that she does as the coordinator of publications and tutorship at the Mandel School for Educational Leadership, she is the co-editor of the book Ancient Hebrew Culture for Today’s Toddlers and Preschoolers in the Spirit of the Educational Vision of Haim Nachman Bialik, published by the Mandel Foundation-Israel and Keter Books (in press).
+Beyond the work that she does as the coordinator of publications and tutorship at the Mandel School for Educational Leadership, she is the co-editor of the book Ancient Hebrew Culture for Today’s Toddlers and Preschoolers in the Spirit of the Educational Vision of Haim Nachman Bialik, published by the Mandel Foundation-Israel and Keter Books.

 Marina Rapoport Zakharov holds a bachelor’s degree in English Literature and in German Language and Literature from the Hebrew University of Jerusalem.
 Prior to joining the Mandel School for Educational Leadership, she was a secretary in the Resources Development and Public Relations Division of Keren Kayemeth LeIsrael – Jewish National Fund.